 Birgit E. Klein: Filling the Gaps – Writing Feminist Midrashim and (Liturgical) Poems

-Birgit E. Klein holds the chair for the “History of the Jewish People” at the Hochschule fürJüdische Studien Heidelberg since 2006.
-Her teaching and research focuses on the social and religious history and on Gender studies.
+Rabbi Birgit E. Klein holds the chair for the “History of the Jewish People” at the Hochschule fuer Juedische Studien Heidelberg since 2006.
+Her teaching and research focus on the social and religious history and on Gender Studies.
 After rabbinical studies at the Reconstructionist Rabbinical College in Wyncote (near Philadelphia, USA) from 2014-2017, she was ordained as a rabbi in 2017.
 She served as a rabbi of the Liberal community in Strasbourg (France) and other congregations.

 Eleonore Lappin-Eppel: Alice Shalvi: Feminist, Educator and Peace Activist

-My talk will be based on the autobiography of Alice Shalvi that was published this year.
-I will present some of the key issues of Shalvi’s life work like women’s rights and the position of women in traditional Judaism, women’s advocacy, the Israeli peace movement will discuss them with the participants.
+The talk will be based on the autobiography of Alice Shalvi that was published this year.
+Eleonore will present an input and initiate a discussion around some of the key issues of Shalvi’s life work namely women’s rights and the position of women in traditional Judaism, women’s advocacy and the Israeli peace movement.

-Eleonore Lappin-Eppel is a historian living in Vienna.
-She is staff member at the Austrian Academy of Sciences where she directs the Project: „Jewish Responses to the Holocaust in Austria: A Source Edition“.
+is a historian living in Vienna.
+She is a staff member at the Austrian Academy of Sciences where she directs the Project: „Jewish Responses to the Holocaust in Austria: A Source Edition“.

 Ružica Mevorah: Jewish women in Serbia.
 As far from politics as they can get

-Accepting of differences among people is still difficult in some parts of Serbian society.
-Although many intelectuals in Serbia, take pride in their tolerance for people of different religion or different ethnicity, some minority groups, specifically the Roma, sometimes Jews too, people of different sexual orientation and gender identity often are excluded as the stereotypical “other”.
-Thus there is the still unmet need to protect all people, including transgender people, from discrimination, violence, different forms of victimization, and other impacts of neglecting gender identity.
-Terms used in the media often is a way to mark the trans minority members as excluded and “foreign” although everywhere they are a domestic, not an imported product.
-Recorded are events indicatig trans women vulnerability due to the occurrence of transphobic violence, tolerated transphobic hate speech in public discourse and legally unrecognized legal status, disrespect, discrimination, threats, intimidation, attacks both verbal and physical.
-There are also slow but inevitable changes to the better, as well as the entire LGBTI population (regular pride marches, opening and functioning the Info pride center in the Belgrade’s downtown, contact persons in police, etc).
-There are also steps to legal regulation of trans identity, at least for those who has undergone the complete surgery.
-However, there is still a significant lack of legal regulations on overall status of transgender persons, which implies that there is much room for improvement in this area.
+Accepting of differences among people is still difficult in some parts of the Serbian society.
+Although many intellectuals in Serbia, take pride in their tolerance for people of different religions or different ethnicities, some minority groups, specifically the Roma, sometimes Jews too, people of different sexual orientation and gender identity often are excluded as the stereotypical “other”.
+Thus, there is the still unmet need to protect all people, including transgender people, from discrimination, violence, different forms of victimization, and other impacts of neglecting gender identity.

 Zorica Mršević currently works as a senior research fellow at the Institute of Social Sciences in Belgrade.
-She was graduated (BA 1997 and MA 1983) at the Faculty of Law of the University of Belgrade where she also obtained the PhD title in 1986.
-She has been working in the Institute for Criminological and Sociological Research until 1999, and since 1999 she has been at the Institute of Social Sciences in Belgrade.
-As a gender advisor of the OSCE Mission to Serbia for Gender Equality she spent from 2001 to 2008.
-From 2008 to 2010, she was the deputy of the Republican Ombudsman mandated for gender equality and the rights of persons with disabilities.
-From 2008 to 2013 she taught Phenomenology of Violence and Gender Studies at the Faculty of European Legal and Political Studies in Novi Sad.
-She taught the Comparative Feminist Jurisprudence at the Law School of the University of Iowa School 1996/97.
-From 2002 to 2005 she was a visiting professor at the Central European University in Budapest, where she taught the Theory of Violence and Women’s Human Rights.
-She is the author of 24 books and over 400 scientific papers from the field of theory of human rights of the marginalized groups, violence, gender equality, criminology, inclusivesecurity. www.zoricamrsevic.in.rs https://en.wikipedia.org/wiki/Zorica_Mr%C5%A1evi%C4%87
+She graduated at the Faculty of Law of the University of Belgrade where she also obtained her PhD.
+She has been working in the Institute for Criminological and Sociological Research, was gender advisor of the OSCE Mission to Serbia for Gender Equality and the deputy of the Republican ombudsman mandated for gender equality and the rights of persons with disabilities.
+She has taught at various universities,and isauthored of 24 books and over 400 scientific papers from the field of theory of human rights of the marginalized groups, violence, gender equality, criminology, inclusive security.

 Katalin Pécsi Pollner: How to Preserve the Past for the Future Generations – Collecting Personal Narratives of Shoah Survivors and the 2nd Generation

-Katalin Pescsi will demonstrate how she emphasized the specific women’s narratives by her two anthologies of Untold Stories by Jewish Women; by her interviews with 54 Hungarian Zionist Women – helpers and rescuers of fellow Jews – and by a travelling exhibition which presents the personal stories of Hungarian Holocaust survivor women.
+Katalin Pescsi will demonstrate how she emphasized the specific women’s narrativesin her two anthologies of Untold Stories by Jewish Women; via herinterviews with 54 Hungarian Zionist Women,helpers and rescuers of fellow Jews, and in a travelling exhibition which presents the personal stories of Hungarian women who survived the Holocaust.